• Skip to primary navigation

 Nothing says summer like a freshly picked, ripe tomato from the vine.
 However, in a cold climate and short growing season, it does not happen very often, if at all.
 Most tomato growers around here pick green tomatoes in the fall and after ripen them indoors.
 Our summer seems to be just too short and too cool to ripen tomatoes.

-We have good news for you today: With these 9 simple tips you too can harvest ripe tomatoes in the summer.
+We have good news for you today: With these 9 essential tips for growing ripe tomatoes in cooler climates you too can harvest ripe tomatoes in the summer.

-Tomatoes are a summer crop.ย They die when freezing weather occurs, but they also do not like it cold, windy, and wet.
-In order to grow tomatoes and get them to ripen, they need a warm, dry spot.
+Tomatoes are a summer crop.
+They die in freezing weather, but they also do not like it cold, windy, or wet.
+To grow tomatoes and get them to ripen, they need a warm, dry spot.
 However, with summer night temperatures dropping under 10C (50F) tomatoes will be shivering.
 What to do?
-Here are some simple tips for growing tomatoes in cold climate and harvest ripe tomatoes in the summer.
+Here are some simple tips for growing tomatoes in a cold climate and harvesting ripe tomatoes in the summer.

-Note: To achieve ripe tomatoes in a greenhouse is much easier thanย it is outdoors, and I think it is the best way to go for us northern growers.
+Note: Achieving ripe tomatoes in a greenhouse is much easier than outdoors, and I think it is the best way to go for us northern growers.
 Still, in this post, I will concentrate on outdoor growing and just give some tips on greenhouse growing.

 1. Choose an early tomato variety